onexi/llm-updating-itself-bellastewart/README_HelloJohn.md

 Hello John -- I worked on this for 6+ hours and couldn't quite get it to be perfectly functional.
 I think the prompt engineering is quite difficult - for some reason it's not extracting the parametesr that well by interpreting the user's input.

-Currently it is succesful in
+new_server.js is currently succesful in

 (1) Interpreting that an existing function can be used, and executing this.
 - adding numbers